 Membership of the Safeguarding Best Practice Group will be made up of all Safeguarding Leads from every area of the Trust.
+Attendance to the meetings is mandatory, in the event that leads are unable to attend a representative from that department must be sent in their absence.

 (A table of named members is included in the terms of reference on SharePoint.
 As this list may be subject to change, it has not been included within this document in order to prevent it becoming out of date).